Russia–Sweden relations: Great Northern War

+Russo-Swedish War of 1788–1790

+King Gustav III of Sweden initiated the Russo-Swedish War of 1788–1790 for domestic political reasons.

-Napoleonic wars
+Napoleonic Wars

-In the middle of the Napoleonic wars, 1803–1815, Tsar Alexander of Russia started a war against Sweden.
+In the middle of the Napoleonic Wars, 1803–1815, Tsar Alexander I of Russia started a war against Sweden.
 The area included modern Sweden and Finland.
 Sweden relied on what it called 'The Gibraltar of the North'--the new fortifications at Sveaborg near modern-day Helsinki.
 It was prepared for heavy attacks and long sieges.
 Nevertheless, it surrendered to the Russians in a matter of weeks and 1808, due to the forceful demands of Russian General Jan Pieter van Suchtelen and the pusillanimous responses of Swedish Vice-Admiral Carl Olof Cronstedt.
 After the war ended in 1809, Finland was handed over to Russia.
 Napoleon's invasion of Swedish Pomerania in January 1812 led to a rapprochement between Sweden and Russia that included Russian recognition of Swedish rule over Norway.
 There never was another war between the two and Sweden lost its role as a major regional power.

-20th Century
+20th century

 The Swedish diplomat Raoul Wallenberg between July and December 1944 issued protective passports and housed Jews, saving tens of thousands of Jewish lives in Hungary.
 In 1944 he was arrested in Hungary and imprisoned in Moscow where he is supposed to have died.
 This occurred in the days of the Soviet Union, but the issue has later even been discussed between Russia and Sweden.

 On 27 October 1981, the Soviet submarine S-363, of a design NATO designated Whiskey class, ran aground in Swedish territorial waters near Karlskrona.
 The stranded submarine was spotted in the early morning the following day by local fishermen, on the rocks in the Blekinge archipelago, resulting in an episode commonly labelled "Whiskey on the rocks".
 During the incident, Swedish naval forces took up positions on the edges of Swedish waters.
 It was later revealed that the Swedish Premier Torbjörn Fälldin had issued the Swedish navy orders to open fire, should approaching units of the Soviet Navy enter Swedish territorial waters.
 Swedish defence research also confirmed there could be nuclear weapons aboard the submarine.
 Over the years, there have been many submarine incidents where the Soviet Union has tried to collect military information from Sweden, including sightings of Soviet submarines along the Swedish coastline and espionage affairs.